Action Adjustment - Setting The String Height

 There is no denying the benefits of a low action: easy bar chording and faster playing for quick runs or “sweep” picking are certainly the major ones.
 These are great benefits and can be crucial for some highly technical styles of playing.
 Low action can also be a big help to beginners, children, or people with arthritis.
 However, these attributes can be more advantageous for some than others, and very low action is not right for all players.

-Medium or Higher String Action
+Medium String Action

 Those who love to bend strings might also benefit from a more “medium” action.
 Many of you know that the fretboard of a guitar is not flat.
 It is curved, higher towards the center, in order to more comfortably fit our hand as we play.
 Though the degree of this curvature varies some, if the action is set very low to the fretboard, notes may buzz or “fret out” as they are bent.
 This happens because when bending the string you are actually forcing it into the contour of the fretboard.
 Some string benders say that a bit higher action helps them to “get underneath” the string as they bend too.

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
+Led by owner/head technician Erik Salomon, the shop is dedicated to providing quick, honest, and reliable service.
 Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Contact us with any questions or book your appointment today.